 - Optimized: focus on dialing in and quantifying the business value

-The assessment allows leaders to get a better framework of what behaviors and social aspects drive and contribute to successful team deliveries.
+The assessment allows leaders to get a better framework of which behaviors and social aspects drive and contribute to successful team deliveries.

 The second assessment is called a cultural readiness assessment.
 This assessment asks questions that help narrow down which internal and external factors impact your delivery and your delivery success.

-For example, a question might probe into budgeting and explore not whether the team is budgeting but how that is being done, e.g., from the top-down or bottom-up?
-The question won’t ask is the team successful.
-It will filter out the behaviors driving performance and similarly ask are those behaviors healthy.
-Another question might explore if the team celebrates successes and then immediately ask are failures also celebrated.
-A question won’t simply ask how team members rise to be leaders, but rather how those leaders are elevated.
+For example, a question might probe into budgeting and explore not whether the team is budgeting but how that’s being done; i.e., from the top down or the bottom up.
+The question won’t ask whether the team is successful.
+It will filter out the behaviors driving performance and similarly ask whether those behaviors are healthy.
+Another question might explore whether the team celebrates successes and then immediately asks whether failures are also celebrated.
+A question won’t simply ask how team members rise to be leaders but rather how those leaders are elevated.

-When you go through these different exercises, it’s pretty interesting to see the results.
-The results uncover correlations and causations between team behaviors, performance, and outcomes.
-From this assessment, we as leaders being to understand the softer side of delivery.
+When you go through these exercises, you discover that the results uncover correlations and causations between team behaviors, performance, and outcomes.
+From this assessment, we, as leaders, begin to understand the softer side of delivery.

-Hope hopefully you can experiment with a couple of different techniques and discover if they can work for you.
-If you’re interested in more of the details.
-I’ll put a link in the post so you can get some additional information off datasciencecio.com.
+Hopefully, you can experiment with a couple of techniques and discover if they can work for you.
+If you’re interested in more details, I’ll put a link in the post so you can get some additional information from datasciencecio.com.